WilliamTRev/DataAnalysis/Week5/LookerAndLookerStudioNotesUpdated.md

 ## LookML Validator
 The [LookML Validator](https://docs.looker.com/data-modeling/getting-started/lookml-validation#validating_your_lookml) is used to perform a full model validation.
 Some errors, such as an invalid field reference due to a missing join, require a holistic look at the model and therefore are only surfaced when the LookML Validator is run.
 The LookML Validator checks all of the LookML code in a model, such as the syntax of object definitions (for example, dimensions and measures) and defined relationships (for example, joins).
 However, it does not check the SQL parameters of LookML objects (for example, SQL derived tables).

+## Caching and Datagroups with LookML

+Looker is constantly generating SQL queries and sending them to the connected database.
+Whenever someone runs a query in Looker, the SQL results are cached and stored in an encrypted file on the Looker instance.
+Caching leverages the saved results from previously executed queries so that the same query is not run on the database repeatedly.
+This helps reduce database load.
+Caching also helps optimize Looker performance.
+In this lab, you learn how caching works in Looker and explore how to use LookML datagroups to define caching policies.

+### The caching process
+Looker acts like a front door attendant for a database.
+When a user runs a query, Looker determines whether the exact same query has been run before.
+If not, it allows the query to run on the database.
+When the results are returned, Looker caches them for future reference.
+If the same query has been run before, Looker checks the caching policy to determine whether the results are still valid.
+If yes, Looker returns the cached results to the business user.
+This happens in less than a second.
+If the same query has been run before but the results are no longer valid per the caching policy, Looker sends the query to the database.
+It then caches the new results for future reference.

+### Datagroups
+A datagroup is the Looker term for a named caching policy or rule.
+LookML developers use datagroups to manage caching on a Looker instance.
+Different caching policies require separate datagroup definitions.
+The number and types of datagroups you need to create depends on your data's extraction, transformation, and loading (ETL) processes and business requirements.

+For example, you may need to define datagroups at the model level, for individual Explores, or for persistent derived tables (PDTs), depending on how often your data is updated.

+- To apply a datagroup as the default for all Explores, use the persist_with parameter at the model level.
+- To apply a datagroup to a specific Explore, use the persist_with parameter in that Explore's definition.
+- To apply a datagroup to a specific set of Explores but not all Explores in a model, use the persist_with parameter in each Explore's definition and specify the same datagroup name.

+#### Objects that can use datagroups:
+##### **Persist_with**
+If you apply a datagroup at the model level, Looker, by default, will apply the same caching rules to all Explores within this model.

+However, you can apply a datagroup on an individual Explore, which overrides any setting at the model level.
+Because Explores are the foundation for all content, the same caching logic applies to Looks and dashboards in the Explore.

+#### **datagroup_trigger**
+For PDTs, you can apply a datagroup to specify how the PDT is rebuilt.

+#### **schedules**
+Schedules for Looks and dashboards can also be run on datagroups.
+You can instruct Looker to run a Look or dashboard automatically upon expiration of a caching policy, so new data is retrieved and "pre-cached" for any business users who need it.

+### Datagroup configuration
+Datagroups take two parameters: **max_cache_age** and **sql_trigger**.

+- max_cache_age specifies the number of hours to keep a cached result, such as 24 hours.
+- sql_trigger is used to write a SELECT statement that can tell Looker whether the results have changed.
+The sql_trigger should be written to return only one value.
+Looker will regularly send this statement to the connected database.
+If the result has changed, Looker refreshes the cache.

+Although only one parameter is required, it is best to use both to achieve the desired caching results.
+For example, if the sql_trigger check doesn't detect a change, that could mean something went wrong with the ETL process or the sql_trigger itself.
+If you include a max_cache_age parameter, the cache will be refreshed after a set duration regardless of the result of the sql_trigger check.

 ## Running queries in the Explore
 After defining new LookML objects, you can run queries in the Explore.
 This helps troubleshoot your LookML code because it displays SQL errors provided by the underlying database (for example, inadequate permissions, incorrect SQL object references, or invalid aggregations).